mubrij/Your-Voice-Your-Device-Your-Language-Challenge/README.md

 # Your-Voice-Your-Device-Your-Language-Challenge

 This notebook serves as a starter guide for audio transcription using the SeamlessM4T model, specifically tailored for the Sartify ITU Zindi Test Dataset.
-It demonstrates how to process audio files, perform automatic speech recognition (ASR) in Swahili ("swh"), and generate a submission file that achieves a score of approximately 0.48 on the Zindi leaderboard.
+It demonstrates how to process audio files, perform automatic speech recognition (ASR) in Swahili ("swh").

 # The notebook includes: